telefonicaid/fiware-cygnus/doc/design/OrionCKANSink.md

     cygnusagent.sinks.ckan-sink.orion_url = http://localhost:1026

 ## Use cases
-Use `OrionCKANSink` if you are looking for a Json-based document storage growing in the mid-long term.
+Use `OrionCKANSink` if you are looking for a database storage not growing so much in the mid-long term.

 ## Contact
 Francisco Romero Bueno (francisco.romerobueno@telefonica.com) **[Main contributor]**